Equilateral Triangles: The Perfect Triangle Explained

 Isosceles triangles have at least two equal sides, while equilateral triangles have all three sides equal.
 All equilateral triangles are isosceles, but not vice versa.

-When you drop a perpendicular from any vertex to the opposite side, it creates two 30-60-90 right triangles.
-In a 30-60-90 triangle, the height (long leg) equals the hypotenuse times √3/2.
+When you drop a perpendicular from any vertex to the opposite side, it bisects the base and creates two 30-60-90 right triangles.
+In a 30-60-90 triangle the long leg (height) equals the hypotenuse times √3/2.
+Pythagorean theorem confirms: h² + (a/2)² = a², so h = (a/2)√3.